vtta2008/PLM/README.md

 **RUN PIPELINE TOOL**

-Download and extract zip file to your pc, remember to rename the folder to 'PipelineTool'.
+Download and extract the zip file, remember to rename the folder as 'PipelineTool'.

-Go to PipelineTool folder in your explorer, hold Shift + right-click -> Open PowerShell window here/Open command window here
+Go to the diretory of 'PipelineTool' folder, hold down Shift + right-click -> Open PowerShell window here/Open command window here

-In CommandPrompt/WindowShell window:
+In CommandPrompt/WindowShell:

     "start python main.py" then enter to run.

-A user login window will show up, login with your username and password.
+A user login window will show up.
+Login with your username and password.

 If you do not have login account, simply create one.
 I have updated register function.